-The recommended dose of Imatinib is 400 mg/day for adult patients with MDS/MPD.
+The recommended dose of imatinib is 400 mg/day for adult patients with MDS/MPD.

-Treatment duration: In the only clinical trial performed up to now, treatment with Imatinib continued until disease progression (see section 5.1).
+Treatment duration: In the only clinical trial performed up to now, treatment with imatinib was continued until disease progression (see section 5.1).
 At the time of analysis, the treatment duration was a median of 47 months (24 days - 60 months).